jkillisch/quickVP/README.md

 # quickVP

 Batch generate confirmations of participation to give credit to study participants.
 The output document is tailored to giving credit at my local university.
-Feel free to adjust the code for your own purposes.
+Feel free to adjust the code to your own purposes.
 To add to the template, simply modify the file /inst/confirmation_template.Rmd.
 You can pass data to the RMarkdown template via the params object that is created in the function quickVP.

 The package requires that LaTex can be rendered by knitr + RMarkdown on your local machine.